ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 what had happened.

 "Mom and dad were very upset with me.
-They blamed me for his death, because they argued that I could have easily save Abel from being trampled by the bear.
+They blamed me for his death, because they argued that I could have easily saved Abel from being trampled by the bear.
 WHen I tried to explain that I was making a point to Abel, and that I couldn't forsee that he was so weak as to die to a bear attack, they wouldn't have any of it.
-They instead told me to stop lying to them, and admit that I killed them.
+They instead told me to stop lying to them, and admit that I killed him.

-"It's a strange thing, being told that you are lying when you are confessing the absolute truth to the best of your ability.
+"It's a strange thing, being told that you are lying during the moment of your deepest and most dark confession.
 I could not convince them.
 They were convinced that I had killed Abel, and that I was making up a story to cover it up.

 "So I was exiled.
 I left, and I promised them that I would never set foot on their farm again.
 I suppose I have broken that promise by stepping here today,